 Personally, I think this trend is going to continue for some time.
 (See comments below about changes to rules for money market funds.)

-Let’s look at money market fund basics and savings account basics; then you should be able to determine which is best for your needs.
+Let’s look at money market fund basics and savings account basics.
+As with all other investment opportunities there are always options out there that should be looked into before you make your final decision, such as Discover Money Market Account, to name one.
+Once all options have been explored, then you should be able to determine which is best for your needs.

 Money Market Fund Basics